About Rules and Application Required Forms Documents Campus Map Gallery Mission Control Volunteer Registration

 the teams should stay intact.
 No "all-star" teams, please.

-10. The maximum number of entries will be 150 teams.
+10. The maximum number of entries will be 120 teams in each grade-level group.
 Nominally, this will comprise

 11. The decisions of the Judges are final.